Tales from a Norfolk Smallholding!

 We talked them through the different breeds and also gave them lots of tips in keeping hens.
-More importantly we gave them a chicken to hold.
-It is surprising how...Read Full Post »
+More importantly we ...Read Full Post »

 Very hectic weekend - lots of people came over to pick up their new point of lay hens.
 Love it when some people come for a certain number, see the hens in real life and then buy more!
 No hard sell though - we want people to be happy and love hens as much as we do!

 We managed to sell two - thirds of the hens over the weekend!
 Only a few Rhode Rock and Goldline now available - more breeds will be available end February/early March.
 The pic is one of our pretty Goldlines.